daviderigamonti/Interpreting-LLMs/Resources/Week5/Resources.md

 #### Multi-word average

-There is no clear distinction between using an average of multiple words and a single word, provided that said words aren't too different from one another (averaging a capitalized word and a lowercase word doesn't word).
+There is no clear distinction between using an average of multiple words and a single word, provided that said words aren't too different from one another (averaging a capitalized word and a lowercase word doesn't work).

 Averaging the embeddings of multi-token words seems to work, although it is clear that results are slightly worse.